saucelabs/sauce-school/tools/site/codelabs/Module2_SeleniumJava.md

 <!-- ------------------------ -->

-# Module 2 — Locators and JavaScript Tests
+# Module 2 — Locators and Java Tests
 <!-- ------------------------ -->

 ## 2.01 What You’ll Learn